-Red-pointed Ragdolls are sometimes called flame point.
-Their bodies are a bright white and can sometimes have pale shading in the same tone as their points, which can range from a deep and rich red to a brighter apricot shade, although darker colors are preferred.
-Their nose leather and paw pads will range from flesh pink to red tones, depending on the color of their points.
+Red-pointed Ragdolls are sometimes called “flame points.”
+Their bodies are a bright white and sometimes have pale shading in the same tone as their points, ranging from a deep and rich red to a brighter apricot shade, although darker colors are preferred.
+Their nose leather and paw pads range from flesh pink to red tones, depending on the color of their points.

 6. Cream Point Ragdoll

 Cream-pointed Ragdolls have body fur in a bright white and points in a subtle cream that can have pink or buff undertones.
 Their pads and nose leather can be seen in a range of pink tones, depending on the intensity of their cream points.

 Now, we’ll look at the Lynx point’s colors.
 These colors are based on the same six shades but are overlaid with distinct Lynx or Tabby barring, ticks, and stripes.

 7. Seal Lynx Point Ragdoll

 Seal Lynx-point Ragdolls will have rich brown points overlaid with lighter Lynx stripes or bars.
 Their bodies may have paler brown stripes and ticks over cream or fawn fur.
 Their nose is either seal brown or sometimes pink with seal brown edges, and their pads are seal brown in color.

 8. Chocolate Lynx Point Ragdoll

 Chocolate-Lynx Ragdolls have points in the color of milk chocolate, with distinct stripes in a paler chocolate tone.
 Their bodies will be ivory but can have ticks and stripes in a pale brown.